forestryio/forestry.io/hugo/content/docs/previews/instant-previews.md

 ---
 {{% warning %}}
-This feature is currently in private beta.
+This feature is currently in beta.
 {{% /warning %}}

----

-{{% feature_flag "preview-method" "kubernetes" %}}

 With **instant previews**, you can take advantage of your static site generator's built-in "watch" or incrementally-updating mode to dramatically reduce the time it takes to refresh a Forestry preview, providing a shorter feedback cycle for editors working on your site.